 SKY163 0.3CF Electronic Digital Lock Home Safe

-The Best Choice Products Sky163 home safe is a marvel of efficiency that provides you with all the space you need to store jewelry, digital media, cameras and more for a truly affordable price.
+The Best Choice Products Sky163 home safe is a marvel of efficiency that provides you with all the space you need to store jewelry, digital media, travel cameras and more for a truly affordable price.
 The unit comes with a programmable keypad that accepts up to an 8 digit code.

 It’s rugged, easy to secure to a flat surface, has two ways of gaining entry and is small enough to hide anywhere.
 It has a pleasing heft to it that feels like you’re holding a pocket-sized tank.
 Overall a great value out of our best safe guide.